Flag of Argentina: Argentine Republic

-On April 25, 1884, President Julio Argentino Roca issued a decree that again restricted the use of the sun flag to government institutions.
+On 25 April 1884, President Julio Argentino Roca issued a decree that again restricted the use of the sun flag to government institutions.
 A year later, a blue and white flag was approved for the diplomatic corps.
-In 1895, President José Evaristo Uriburu established light blue and white as the official colors, a decision confirmed by President Figueroa Alcorta's decree of May 24, 1907.
+In 1895, President José Evaristo Uriburu established light blue and white as the official colors, a decision confirmed by President Figueroa Alcorta's decree of 24 May 1907.
 Further regulations were introduced in 1943 under the administration of Pedro Pablo Ramírez.
-Decrees 1027, 5256, and 6628, issued on June 19, August 13, and August 26 of the same year, defined the design of the official national flag, the image of the sun, and the manner of wearing the sash.
+Decrees 1027, 5256, and 6628, issued on 19 June 13 August, and 26 August of the same year, defined the design of the official national flag, the image of the sun, and the manner of wearing the sash.
 It stipulated that the national flag must always display the sun when flown by government offices, while private individuals were required to use it without the sun.

-On June 8, 1938, president Roberto Ortiz sanctioned national law no. 12,361 declaring June 20 "Flag Day", a national holiday.
+On 8 June 1938, president Roberto Ortiz sanctioned national law no. 12,361 declaring 20 June "Flag Day", a national holiday.
 The date was decided as the anniversary of Belgrano's death in 1820.
 In 1957 the National Flag Memorial (a 10,000 m^{2} monumental complex) was inaugurated in Rosario to commemorate the creation of the flag, and the official Flag Day ceremonies have customarily been conducted in its vicinity since then.

 According to the Decree 10,302/1944 the article 2 stated that the Official Flag of the Nation is the flag with sun, approved by the "Congress of Tucumán", reunited in Buenos Aires on 25 February 1818.
 The article 3 stated that the flag with the sun in its center is to be used only by the Federal and Provincial Governments; while individuals and institutions use a flag without the sun.